ropensci-review-tools/pkgcheck/tests/testthat/_snaps/extra-checks/checks-print.md

-v 'DESCRIPTION' has a BugReports field. x Package has no HTML vignettes x These functions do not have examples: [pkgstats_from_archive]. x Function names are duplicated in other packages v Package has continuous integration checks. x Package contains unexpected files.
+v 'DESCRIPTION' has a BugReports field. x Package has no HTML vignettes x These functions do not have examples: [pkgstats_from_archive]. x Package has no continuous integration checks. x Package contains unexpected files. i Function names are duplicated in other packages

 i Current status:
 x This package is not ready to be submitted.